College Gardens 1

 No analysis available

-I searched for insurance-related wording like fully insured, walls-in coverage, or comprehensive building insurance, and found no mention.
-The public remarks do not state that the HOA provides full insurance coverage.
+I searched the remarks for insurance-related wording like fully insured, full insurance, walls-in coverage, or comprehensive building insurance and found none.
+The public descriptions mention financing eligibility and community features, but nothing that confirms full HOA insurance coverage.

 No analysis available

-I looked for fire/life safety language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection, and found no such statements.
-The remarks discuss financing eligibility and amenities, but nothing about a fire/life safety evaluation.
+I looked for fire/life safety language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection and found nothing.
+Because there is no current verified value and no supporting remark evidence, this is treated as not confirmed in the listing remarks.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.